nvgeorgiev/Galacto-Burger/README.md

 # Galacto Burger (Under Development)

-Galacto Burger is a web restaurant for the most delicious custom burgers created by our users according to their tastes.
+Galacto Burger is a web restaurant for ordering custom burgers.
+There you can create a burger with whatever ingredients you desire and order it to your doorstep.

 ## Under the hood

-Galacto Burger is a single-page application built using React and JSX.
-For a database Galacto Burger uses Firebase and for handling HTTP requests and responses - Axios.
-The App uses React Router to navigate through it's URLs.
+This project is a single-page application built using React.
+For data storage Galacto Burger uses Firebase and for handling HTTP requests and responses - Axios.
+The app also uses React Router to navigate through it's URLs.

 ## Installation